riscv/meta-riscv/docs/Plasma-Mobile-on-Unleashed.md

   * branch: master
   * revision: HEAD

-You will also need the HiFive Unleased with the Microsemi expansion board.
+You will also need the HiFive Unleashed with the Microsemi expansion board.
 As well as that you need a PCIe GPU and PCIe to USB card (for inputs).
-This was tested using a AMD r600 series GPU.
+This was tested using an AMD r600 series GPU.
 Your millage will vary depending on the GPU selected.

 ## Setup Build Environment